-To achieve your goals and create your desires is not only about taking action, you must also learn how to empty your mind for a specific purpose.
-Relaxing your body and quietening your mind allows you to consciously impress your subconscious mind with mental images or scense of what you want to attain or experience.
-And the subconscious mind then sets out to create whatever it has been directed to do so in line with its subject nature.
+To achieve your goals and create your desires is not only about taking action.
+You must also learn how to empty your mind for a specific purpose.
+Relaxing your body and quietening your mind allows you to consciously impress your subconscious mind with mental images or scenes of what you want to attain or experience.
+And the subconscious mind then sets out to create whatever it has been directed to do so in line with its subjective nature.

 First off when learning how to relax your mind is to find yourself a quiet place where you know you will not be disturbed for at least half an hour.
 Whenever possible, switch off all modes of communication for this time.
 Sit upright in a comfortable seat with your feet touching the floor, your back supported and your hands resting on your lap.
 You can choose to lie down if you prefer as long as you can keep yourself from falling asleep during the process.
 Take some time to adjust your body so that you are sitting or lying down comfortably.

 Next up when learning how to relax your mind is to use your breathing.
-Having taken your seat in an upright or lying down positivion, close your eyes and take three to five deep, abdominal breaths.
+Having taken your seat in an upright or lying down position, close your eyes and take three to five deep, abdominal breaths.
 Inhale deeply and steadily through your nose allowing your stomach to rise slightly or push out.
 This relaxes your diaphragm and allows more air to enter your lungs.
 Hold your breath momentarily and then exhale slowly through your mouth, allowing your stomach to return to its normal position.
-To make sure you're using correct breathing techniques, you can place your hand on your stomach and practice this breathing technique.
+To make sure you're using correct breathing techniques, you can place your hand on your stomach and practise this breathing technique.
 This is the correct way to breathe.
 Train yourself to effortlessly breathe this way right through your visualization sessions and even as you go about your day.
 Having said this, if breathing in this way requires all your focus, it is best to breathe your ‘normal way’ when you start to imagine your ideal so that your focus is concentrated on what you are imagining.

 As you count downwards to 1, consciously relax each part of your body, starting with the top of your head, forehead, eyes and face and then working downwards to your shoulders, your chest, your arms, your hands and fingers, your stomach, your pelvis, your thighs, your knees, your calves and finally your feet and toes.
 Feel each part of your body relaxing in turn, releasing any tension that is being held by your body while relaxing your muscles.